milanhp2/ece-445-notebooks/notebooks/kyle/README.md

 10-8-24
 Had a meeting with the TA and professor yesderday about our design.
 I misunderstood the machine shop when he said we could do 12V from the wall outlet.
 This would require a circuit to go with it to step down multiple times to what we want.
 Professor recomeneded the power supply from our lab kit has a 12V and a 5V sources.
 Heat dissapation was also a big issue because stepping down from those voltages might cause problems.
 I will need to start looking at actual parts to do the stepping down soon.

+10-11-24
+I found one LDO part that will step down the 12V to 5V and then I found another to step down the 5V to 3.3V. https://www.digikey.com/en/products/detail/shenzhen-slkormicro-semicon-co-ltd/AMS1117-3-3-SOT-223/21853079 AMS1117 does 5v to 3.3v.
+LD1117S50TR works for the 12V to 5V

+10-14-24
+It doesn't seem like we will make the first round of pcb orders because we are having a few errors in the PCB editor.
+Currently have only one storage compartnant worth of design done for the PCB so far but it would be enough to test some of the quesitons.
+We will look to fix the errors and get something ordered so we can test after next round.

+10-